-During my stay in Paris in July 2005, in fact, during the Bastille celebrations, a heatwave descended on the country.
+During my stay in Paris back in July 2005, in fact, during the Bastille celebrations, a heatwave descended on the country.

 Learn some useful French heatwave terminology!